simayasar/simayasar.github.io/_pages/about.md

 ---
+## Abstract
+This post explains how large language models (LLMs) can be adapted to specialized domains such as biology and chemistry.
+Tag‑LLM enables general-purpose LLMs to handle domain-specific tasks using only input-level tags (domain and task tags), without changing the model’s architecture.
+This lightweight approach offers high performance at low cost and strong zero-shot generalization.

+## Who Should Read This?
+This post is useful for:

+Students new to machine learning and deep learning

+Researchers interested in LLM applications in biology, chemistry, or medicine

+Engineers who want to solve scientific tasks without training models from scratch

+## Introduction
 Large Language Models (LLMs) have achieved great success in natural language processing tasks.
 However, this success does not easily carry over to specialized domains such as biology or chemistry.
 One of the main reasons is that domain-specific data — like protein sequences or chemical formulas — is underrepresented in the training data of general-purpose models.

 Tag‑LLM introduces a modular and flexible approach to adapt general LLMs for specialized tasks.
 Instead of retraining the whole model, it guides the model using lightweight input tags that indicate the domain (e.g., protein, molecule) and the function (e.g., binding prediction, classification) of the task at hand.